 Conference Ensemble/

-Guest Conductors
+Guest Conductors in RESIDENCE

 CONFERENCE DATES

-July 13 - August 3, 2025
+July 12 - August 2, 2026

 The Conference Ensemble performs and records music of the Composer Fellows and Guest Composers, whose music is featured along with contemporary classics and rarities from the standard repertoire in four concerts over the two weeks they are at the Conference.
 Our Conference Ensemble members also coach the CPI and the CMW musicians, and work with our New Music Conductor Fellow.

-Week 2 Guest Conductor: Tian Hui Ng
+Guest Conductor in Residence Tian Hui Ng

 Hailed by the Boston Globe for transforming the experience of new music from “great to unforgettable,” Tian Hui Ng is one of the most exciting conductors of contemporary music in the United States.
 As Music Director of the Victory Players, a flagship ensemble of the Massachusetts International Festival of the Arts, Ng has been a prominent force in bringing contemporary music to life, with performances on platforms like New England Public Media and WGBH, as well as tours to Puerto Rico and Illinois.